July 31, 2020

 For more than 20 years, the Northwest Power and Conservation Council has said we need sustained return rates of 2%–4% for salmon survival and 4%–6% to move towards recovery.

-And for that same 20-plus year period, the return rates for wild Snake River salmon have largely hovered between 0.5% and 1% — far below what we need to achieve for wild salmon to survive and thrive into the future.
+And for that same 20-plus year period, the return rates for wild Snake River spring Chinook salmon, once the largest and most productive Snake River species, has largely hovered between 0.5% and 1% — far below what we need to achieve for wild salmon to survive and thrive into the future.

 During the past two decades, regional and national stakeholders and many others — Native American tribes, state and federal scientists, and business leaders — have been urging the agencies to remove the four Lower Snake River dams, the single biggest action we can take to restore the salmon.

-Remarkably, the federal government agrees this is the best option for the salmon and has said so: in its 2000 Plan, the government said, “breaching the four Lower Snake River dams would provide more certainty of long-term survival and recovery than would other measures.”
+Remarkably, the federal government agrees this is the best option for the salmon and has said so for decades.
+In its 2000 plan, the government said, “breaching the four Lower Snake River dams would provide more certainty of long-term survival and recovery than would other measures.”